gitAjjk/pubFabLab/README.md

   - Adapt text-fonts to lines:
     - Select all, Menu > Extensions > Text > Hershey text
       - All fontst are single lined
 - !
 Beware of Double lines (also in hairline-fonts).
-Only face is sufficient.
+For cutting face only is sufficient.
 - File > Document properties
   - Resize to content
   - Checkboard